Ramy Farid on the Power of Computation in Drug Discovery

 And we talk to people behind the trends to find out where data is making the biggest deal.

 Imagine teaching a computer, the principles of physics.
 From the exact coordinates between every atom to how molecules behave in water.
 My next guest has had this experience and has been quoted saying it is mindbogglingly complicated.
 I can only imagine the company he runs was founded in 1990 long before the latest generation of startups, its approach simulates.

 The physics of how compounds work rather than simply using deep learning to crunch existing data, looking for patterns where traditional drug discovery can be costly and time consuming with scientists, designing, synthesizing, and testing compounds.
 The company says its platform can predict the chemical properties of molecules speeding up the process of discovering promising compounds.

 As they say, the proof is in the pudding.
 The platform was used in the discovery of two cancer drugs. at, from Agios and in a pseudonym now marketed by Agios and Celgene that have both been approved by the FDA.
-He has been quoted by saying our platform has been validated again and again, across hundreds of targets in real world drug discovery projects.
+He has been quoted by saying our platform has been validated again and again, across hundreds of targets in real world drug development projects.

 He joined the company in 2002 as product manager and has advanced through positions of increasing responsibility and incredible leadership.
 Please welcome Rami Fareed.
 President chief executive officer of Schrodinger.
 Rami.
 Welcome to the show.

 Ramy Farid: Thanks very much, Harry.
 I appreciate it.